aperezdc/wheel/doc/wobj.rst

 - Optionally, when using GCC or Clang, the reference count for an object can be automatically decreased when a pointer to it goes out of scope, by marking it with the :macro:`w_lobj` macro.

+A number of features included in ``libwheel`` make use of the object system (for example, the :ref:`wio`), or includes support to seamlessly integrate with the object system (for example, the :ref:`wlist` can update the reference counter when objects are added to it).

 Usage